-control.
-Implementation of this strategy required the United States to keep a credible level of both nuclear weapons and conventional military power.
-Nuclear weapons created an umbrella that placed both the western and eastern blocs under an existential threat, perience; as a child, he met a distant cousin who had just returned from the Chosin campaign.
+Cleaver comes to this task through personal experience; as a child, he met a distant cousin who had just returned from the Chosin campaign.
 This youthful brush with a veteran of the battle inspired a lifelong interest in the Korean War and inspired him to connect with many veterans of the campaign.
 His personal interviews with veterans offer a fresh narrative thread, a viewpoint becoming more rare as Korean War veterans fade into history.
-Cleaver combines his interviews with extensive use of secondary sources, making The Frozen Chosen an engaging and thoughtprovoking account of a critical era in twentiethcentury history, albeit an account that contains little new research or analysis.
+Cleaver combines his interviews with extensive use of secondary sources, making The Frozen Chosen an engaging and thought-provoking account of a critical era in twentieth-century history, albeit an account that contains little new research or analysis.

 Placing the Korean War in context requires understanding the global challenges faced by the United States after the Second World War.
 By 1946, the United States and its allies recognized that the Soviet Union intended to check the spread of Western-style democracy, and where possible, advance a Soviet ideological agenda.
 In response, the United States developed a strategy to contain Soviet advances.
 Effective containment meant the democracies of the West must answer Soviet challenges everywhere they occurred, resisting Soviet efforts through political or economic means, and in rare circumstances via military operations.
-Containment did not mean the rollback of the
+Containment did not mean the rollback of the Soviets from ground already gained; rather, it meant the prevention of any further loss of nations to Soviet control.
+Implementation of this strategy required the United States to keep a credible level of both nuclear weapons and conventional military power.
+Nuclear weapons created an umbrella that placed both the western and eastern blocs under an existential threat, but under that umbrella localized conflict raged as the Soviets sought to exploit the vulnerability of postwar Europe and the end of colonialism.
+Civil wars in Greece and China as well as the French Indochina War became early flash points to test the resolve of the West.
+U.S. leaders in Washington accepted the idea of containment in principle, but domestic political reality did not support the strategy and left the U.S. military ill-prepared to respond to this new era of global security challenges.